Do I need to bring a partner?

 Typically newcomers to salsa do not need to purchase dance shoes.
 Whether it be a dress shoe or even a form fitting sneaker, most people already have something suitable in their closet.
 We recommend shoes that are stable, sleek and do not grip the floor.
 Stilettos are not recommended.

-We typically recommend buying dance does by Salsa 3.
+We usually recommend buying dance shoes by Salsa 3.
 Generally this will be a dance shoe with suede soles.
-Proper dance shoes will better allow the intermediate / advanced dancer to better execute precise footwork as well as lessen joint strain.
+Proper dance shoes will better allow the intermediate / advanced dancer to better execute precise footwork and lessen joint strain.
 If you are in the market for dance shoes but uncertain as to what to look for, feel free to consult any of the Dance Vancouver staff.